yesh747/pubmed/README.md

-    query_text = "randomized control trial of radiation vs surgery for oropharynx SCC" query = PubMedQuery(query_text) # an array of PubMedArticle objects df = query.__getdataframe__() # create pandas dataframe df.to_csv('filepath.csv', index=Flase)
+    query_text = "randomized control trial of radiation vs surgery for oropharynx SCC" query = PubMedQuery(query_text) # an array of PubMedArticle objects

+    df = query.__getdataframe__() # create pandas dataframe
+    df.to_csv('filepath.csv', index=Flase)

+## PubMedArticle
+PubMedQuery.articles returns a list of PubmedArticles with the following details:

+    Class: PubMedArticle
+    Represents a PubMed article parsed from XML data.
+This class extracts and organizes various metadata, authorship details, publication information, and other relevant attributes from the provided XML structure.

+    Attributes:
+        root (xml.etree.ElementTree.Element): The root XML element of the article. citedByPMIDs (list): A list of PMIDs that cite this article. pmid (str): The PubMed ID of the article. journal (str): The full title of the journal in which the article was published. journal_abbr (str): The abbreviated title of the journal. pubtypes (list): A list of publication types for the article. journal_issue (str or None): The issue number of the journal, if available. journal_volume (str or None): The volume number of the journal, if available. pubdate (datetime.date): The publication date of the article. title (str): The title of the article. abstract (str): The abstract text of the article. authors (list): A list of dictionaries containing author details, including:
+            - lastname (str): The last name of the author.
+            - firstname (str or None): The first name of the author, if available.
+            - affiliation (str or None): The affiliation of the author, if available. keywords (list): A list of keywords associated with the article. meshheadings_major (list): A list of major MeSH (Medical Subject Headings) terms. meshheadings_minor (list): A list of minor MeSH terms.